joshuacox/skill-na-show/README.md

-## Hourly News
+## No Agenda Show
 Plays the latest No Agenda show

 ## Description
-Plays the latest No Agenda show from a configurable RSS based audio feed.
+Plays the latest No Agenda show using Mycroft AI

 ## Examples
 * "Play the nagenda show"